-Quarterly progress reports are due on January 1, April 1, July 1, and October 1.
+Quarterly progress reports during the construction on status of the project are due on January 1, April 1, July 1, and October 1.
 Before full payment of the project, LCB/SVI must submit a project completion report.
 Progress reports shall use the schedule for deployment, major construction milestones and costs submitted in the proposal; indicate the actual date of completion of each task/milestone as well as problems and issues encountered, and the actions taken to resolve these problems and issues during project implementation and construction; and identify future risks to the project.